Articles of impeachment adopted against Andrew Johnson: Summary of article eleven

 The eleventh article effectively provided a restatement of the first nine articles.
 Like the first eight articles, the eleventh article related to Johnson violating the Tenure of Office Act by attempting to dismiss Secretary of War Stanton.
 It also charged Johnson of violating his oath of office to "take care that the laws be faithfully executed" by unlawfully and unconstitutionally challenging the authority of the 39th Congress to legislate due to unreconstructed southern states had not been readmitted to the Union.
 It also charged that Johnson had contrived to fail to execute the provision of the Command of Army Act, a provision 1867 Army Appropriations Act which directed executive orders to the military be issued through the General of the Army; and prevented the execution of an act entitled "An act to provide for the more efficient government of the rebel states".
 This meant that this article combined the alleged criminal offense related to Johnson's effort to dismiss Stanton was combined with a political offense.
-The article also accused Johnson of acting to prevent prevent the execution of “An act to provide for the more efficient government of the Rebel States,” a piece of legislation relating to the unreconstructed states, and also included the allegation that Johnson had violated the Command of Army Act.
+The article also accused Johnson of acting to prevent the execution of “An act to provide for the more efficient government of the Rebel States,” a piece of legislation relating to the unreconstructed states, and also included the allegation that Johnson had violated the Command of Army Act.

 It was hoped by the impeachment managers that the article might succeed if others failed by amalgamating many of the various allegations featured in other articles, with the theory being that senators who accepted one charge but not others would all vote for a single resolution combining those charges.
 In no preceding United States federal impeachments had there been a similar "catch-all" article of impeachment combining many allegations into one article.
 However, some of the subsequent federal impeachments have featured similar articles combining multiple allegations into a single article.